 Integrated payments are a hot topic – but what are they, and what do they really mean for your business?
-Russell Gilmer, Curbstone’s Sales Manager, takes us behind the buzzword.
-Find out why more and more merchants are integrating their payments.
+Russell Gilmer, Curbstone’s Sales Manager, takes us on a deep dive to provide a better look at the impact.
+Find out why more and more merchants are integrating their payments for faster and easier transactions.

 First things first: what are integrated payments?

 Non-integrated payments are much more time-consuming and disjointed.
 Let’s say your customer service reps are responsible for processing payments when a customer places an order.
-On a non-integrated system, they’d have to complete their order, then turn to a completely separate system and re-key things like the transaction amount, customer name, and billing address.
-With Curbstone, all of the payment information is populated from the existing order.
+With a non-integrated approach, they’d have to start the order in one software system, then open a separate system to re-enter the transaction amount, customer name, and billing address.
+With Curbstone, all of the transaction information is populated from the existing order.
+There’s no manual re-keying.

 So: integrated payments are primarily a way for a merchant to increase efficiency?

 The benefits aren’t just for the merchants, either.
-The checkout process gets faster, which means customers don’t have to wait as long to get their products and get on with their day.
-As it becomes increasingly important for companies to become as easy as possible to do business with, integrated payments pay off on the customer side as well.
+Your checkout and fulfillment processes get faster, which means your customers don’t have to wait as long to buy what they need and get their products.
+As it becomes increasingly important for companies to become as easy as possible to do business with, integrated payments improve the experience on the customer side as well.

 In today’s world, most merchants sell on multiple channels – for instance, in a retail store, where they use traditional credit card terminals, and online, using an e-commerce website.
 How do integrated payments work when a merchant processes payments in multiple ways?

-It can be less complicated than it sounds when using software that’s designed for omni-channel payments.
-(In more straightforward terms, that just means a single platform that’s designed to accommodate in-person sales, online sales, and mail orders/phone orders.)
+It can be less complicated than it sounds if you use software that’s designed for omni-channel payments.
+(In more straightforward terms, that just means a single payment platform that can accommodate in-person sales, online sales, and mail orders/phone orders.)

 The actual payment processing methods and technologies are still going to be different for each channel.
-For instance, checkout staff at a retail store will have customers insert or swipe their cards at a physical terminal, while customer service reps in a call center will manually enter the customer’s card data using a secure portal.
-However, when there’s one platform that serves as the foundation for all of these payment processes, it’s much easier for a merchant to deploy the ones that suit their business.
+For instance, checkout staff at a retail store will have customers insert or swipe their cards at a physical terminal; customer service reps in a call center will manually enter the customer’s payment data using a secure portal.
+However, when one platform serves as the foundation for all of a company’s payment processes, it’s much easier for a merchant to deploy the right technologies to support their business while keeping everything tightly integrated.

 That sounds like it could get complicated.

-It’s actually not complicated at all.
-Curbstone provides unique technologies and APIs for almost every situation.
-You don’t have to re-work your business processes or data structures just to make the technologies work, the way you would if you were using a less flexible traditional payment gateway.
-If you run into problems, our 24/7 support team is standing by to help you get back on track.
+It’s way less complicated than it sounds.
+Curbstone provides unique technologies and APIs for almost every situation – from online transactions to EMV transactions.
+You don’t have to re-work your business processes or data structures in order to adopt integrated payments.
+(Unfortunately, that’s often the case with less flexible payment gateways.)
+If you run into problems or need help with your implementation, our support team is standing by to help you get back on track.

 What about the integration process itself?

-It can take a considerable amount of work for a merchant to build a payment integration from the ground up.
-That’s why it’s important to work with a solutions provider that has specialized experience on a specific platform.
+It can take a considerable amount of work to build a payment integration from the ground up.
+That’s why it’s important to work with a solution provider that has specialized experience on a specific platform.

-At Curbstone, we’ve been so focused on the IBM i for so long that we can make payment integrations happen quite efficiently.
+At Curbstone, we’ve been focused on the IBM i for so long that we can make payment integrations happen quite efficiently.
 We’ve developed several out-of-the-box software integrations – for instance, for InTempo Enterprise and Iptor DC1, IP1 and Pharma1 – that require no custom programming at all.
-Users can add the payment function to their existing workflow without having to build a brand new integration from the ground up.
+Users can add the payment function to their existing software without having to build a whole new integration from the ground up.

-But, even for merchants that use other ERP packages or AS/400 applications – our RPG-native APIs make the integration process faster and less complicated.
-Fewer resources are required for development, and RPG programmers don’t have to deal with the steep learning curve that they would if they were using a different payment solution.
+But, even for merchants that use different ERP packages or AS/400 applications, RPG-native APIs make the integration process faster and less complicated.
+Our customers don’t have to spend as many of their resources on development; their RPG programmers don’t have to deal with the steep learning curve that they would if they were using a different payment solution.
+Again, our support team is standing by 24/7 to help.

-That sounds like a great way to reduce the resources required for the development process.
+That sounds like a great way to quickly develop a payment integration.

-To that end – how do merchants make the business case for integrated payment processing?
+On that note – how do merchants make the business case for integrated payment processing?
 It has to be more than just promising leadership that new software will make things more efficient, right?

-Efficiency can be a hard thing to quantify, but it can be done.
-Fortunately, Curbstone provides other, additional value that can be much easier for our customers to quantify.
+Transaction efficiency can be a hard thing to quantify, but it can be done.
+You primarily need to focus on the time savings, as well as the reduced risk of processing mistakes.
+However, Fortunately, Curbstone also provides additional benefits that can be much easier to quantify.

-By reducing your credit card processing fees, for instance, your new technologies can quickly pay for themselves.
-We’ve seen merchants save more than 2 percent on their fees, which – for high volume businesses – can equate to hundreds of thousands of dollars every year.
+By reducing your credit card processing fees, for instance, our technologies can quickly pay for themselves.
+We’ve seen customers save more than 2 percent on their fees, which – for high-volume businesses – can equate to hundreds of thousands of dollars every year.

-Additionally, our payment processing technologies significantly reduce your PCI scope.
-This accomplishes two very measurable changes.
+Additionally, our payment processing technologies significantly reduce PCI scope and reporting requirements.
+This accomplishes two very measurable changes:

 - You greatly reduce the risk of loss of credit card data.
-Data breaches con cost a company millions of dollars.
+Data breaches can cost a company millions of dollars.
+Some of the most recent breaches have included:

 - Target credit card breach – 18.5 million